go-hack/hello-world/README.md

 I now assume you have visual studio code open aswell as the project within it.

-1. Let us not begin by creating a folder students/<YOUR GITHUB NAME>
+1. Let us not begin by creating a folder `students/<YOUR GITHUB NAME>`
-1. Now create an empty file called `main.go`
+1. Now create an empty file within the folder called `main.go`
 1. In that file, let us past the following code
 ```go
    package main